ghostrepo00/go-note/README.md

 - **Supabase**: Supabase as the database backend

-- **Air Live Reload**: For seamless development with Air Live Reload.
+- **Air Live Reload**: For seamless development with Air Live Reload

 - **Go Gin**